hms-dbmi/bd2k-picsure.hms.harvard.edu/www/UserDoc/index.md

 ```
 Key | Meaning
 -----|--------
-predicateName | The name of the predicate name that is to be referenced in a query
+predicateName | The name of the predicate that is used to create a query
 displayName | The name of the predicate to be displayed
 description | A description of the predicate
 default | The default predicate to be run